Will I Lose My Home If I File Chapter 7 Bankruptcy in Pennsylvania?

 Bankruptcy has developed a nasty reputation, which is largely based on myths and misinformation.
 One of the most persistent (and harmful) bankruptcy myths is that you will automatically lose your home if you file for Chapter 7.
 While this is a possibility, the answer depends on a few critical factors.

-It’s ironic that bankruptcy is associated with foreclosure because a core component of bankruptcy called the automatic stay actually protects filers against foreclosure.
-So what is the automatic stay, and how does it work?
+It’s ironic that bankruptcy is associated with foreclosure, because a core component of bankruptcy, the automatic stay, actually protects filers against foreclosure, at least temporarily.
+So, what is the automatic stay, and how does it work?

-• An injunction [i.e., court order] that automatically stops lawsuits, foreclosures, garnishments, and all collection activity against the debtor the moment a bankruptcy petition is filed.
+An automatic stay is a court order that automatically stops lawsuits, foreclosures, garnishments, and all collection activity against the debtor the moment a bankruptcy petition is filed.

-While the stay offers robust legal protection, Chapter 7 debtors should be advised that in some situations, it is possible for creditors to remove or be “granted relief” from the automatic stay with permission from the bankruptcy court.
-If a creditor moves for relief from the stay, you will be notified and are entitled to attend the hearing where you may argue your case with help from your legal representative.
+While the stay offers robust legal protection, Chapter 7 debtors should be advised that in some situations, creditors may be “granted relief” from the automatic stay with the court’s permission.
+If a creditor moves for relief from the stay, you will be notified and are entitled to attend the hearing, where you may argue your case with help from your legal representative.

 There is a significant difference between Chapter 7 and Chapter 13 bankruptcies.
 When a debtor files Chapter 13, they are required to submit a bankruptcy plan that proposes payments to their creditors.
 Often, a Chapter 13 is explicitly filed to pay back mortgage arrears when a homeowner is delinquent in their mortgage payments or facing foreclosure.

 First, if the mortgage balance is higher than the fair market value of your home, the property is said to be “underwater.”
 This means that you have no equity in your house.
-While this sounds bad from an investment point of view, it does make things much easier in bankruptcy.
+While this sounds bad from an investment perspective, it does make things much easier in bankruptcy.

-If the value of your home is more than the mortgage owed, then things get more complicated.
-The federal homestead exemption for a residential property is $25,150.
+If the value of your home exceeds the mortgage balance, things get more complicated.
+The federal homestead exemption for a residential property is $31,575 in 2026.
 This is the amount of equity you can protect in Chapter 7.
 For example, say your home is worth $120,000 and your current mortgage balance at the time of filing is $100,000, leaving you $20,000 worth of equity.
-In this scenario, the exemption protects your home, so you can likely file Chapter 7.
+In this scenario, the exemption protects your home, so you can likely file Chapter 7 without the risk of losing it.

 What if the value is more than $120,000?
-For instance, say the value of your home is $150,000 and the remaining mortgage is still $100,000.
-Now the equity in the house is more than the exemption.
+For instance, say your home is worth $150,000, and the remaining mortgage is $100,000.
+Now the equity in the house exceeds the exemption.
 In this situation, you would most likely be required to file Chapter 13.

 Pennsylvania has a specific exemption for homes owned by married couples.
 When you own a home jointly with your spouse, it will typically be deeded as “tenants in the entirety.”
 Under this exemption, the property is protected from any creditor if only one spouse owes the debt.
 That last part is very important when filing Chapter 7.